What a DBR session can feel like

 Step 3: preparing for the processing

-A DBR session is collaborative:
+A DBR session is collaborative.

 • you can pause at any time

-• we stay in small doses
+• we work in small doses

 • sensations behind the eyes or in the brow

-• a pull to look/turn away
+• a pull to look away or turn away

-• chest pressure or bracing
+• pressure or bracing in the chest

-• changes in breath and temperature
+• changes in breath or temperature

 • impulses to push, run, hide, or freeze

-Step 5: integration (making sense without overthinking)
+Step 5: integration

-After processing, we take time to integrate:
+After processing, we take time to integrate what has happened.

-• what changed?
+• what feels different now

-Step 6: after-care plan (so you’re not left “open”)
+Step 6: after-care

-• hydration + food
+• hydration and food

 • gentle movement or a short walk

-• simple grounding
+• simple grounding practices

 What if I freeze, dissociate, or go blank?

-In those moments we might:
+In those moments, we may:

 • slow down

-• orient to the room
+• re-orient to the room

 • strengthen resourcing